DutchMoney/transaction-server-cpp-v1/README.md

 7. Transaction manager to handle many transactions concurrently

 ### Websockets
-1. Add Boost Beast and Booost ASIO as dependencies to CMake for future websockets
+1. Deal with making/parsing small JSON objects & making message formats for actions
-2. Deal with making/parsing small JSON objects
+2. Add Boost Beast and Booost ASIO as dependencies to CMake for future websockets
 3. Think of big pictue product flow of a transacton (may require transaction states like ```finishTransaction``` etc.)
 4. Create high level framework on top of Boost Beast to run a Websocket Server, create server message formats
 4. JWT / Authentication / Authorization for Users